mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 * **Pay per hour**
   * Writer earns an hourly rate regardless of how much content they produce.
 * **Pay per word**
-  * Writer's pay is the final word count of the piece multiplied by an agreed price per word (typically [$0.10 to $0.75 per word](http://whopayswriters.com)).
+  * Writer's fee is the final word count of the piece multiplied by an agreed price per word (typically [$0.10 to $0.75 per word](http://whopayswriters.com)).
 * **Pay per article**
   * Writer earns a fixed price for each assignment they complete, regardless of word count or hours invested.